 Physical activity is very important for people of all ages and, in children, can promote healthy development by strengthening muscles and bones.
 Exercise has also been known to improve mental health in children by relieving stress and bolstering self-confidence.

-Before a child living with type 1 diabetes starts a sport, it is important to consult with a healthcare professional to make a plan and understand how physical activity can impact blood glucose levels.
+Before a child living with T1D starts a sport, it is important to consult with a healthcare professional to make a plan and understand how physical activity can impact blood glucose levels.
 During exercise, blood sugar levels will often drop, which will require adjusting insulin doses and carbohydrate intake.
 In some people, and for some forms of exercise, glucose levels go up before coming down.
 It is important to check glucose levels before, during, and after exercise.

 It is also important to understand symptoms of high and low blood sugar during exercise.
 While sweating and fatigue are common during physical exertion, managing diabetes means being aware of other symptoms at all times.